 RAYS Up Youth Life Coaches (YLCs) help young people in our schools to set individual goals like showing up to school on time, turning in homework and hanging out with positive groups of friends.
-The YLCs help connect our clients to services designed to help them succeed in school, like tutors.
 We meet with our RAYS Up clients once a week at school for 30-45 minutes.
 Our students participate in groups to talk about self-image, decision making, substance abuse, anxiety, anger management and communication.
 Youth Life Coaches work to create a group discussions that focus on topics that all young people struggle with such as bullying, racial and ethnic identity, cultural formation, gender specific topics and team building.

 Our Youth Executive Council (YEC) provides RAYS Up participants with an opportunity to plan events for the program and offer feedback to program staff.
 We believe in empowering our young people to have a voice in our community.
-If they have a sense of ownership, they will grow to be leaders in our community.
 The YEC plans RAYS Up community service and enrichment activities.
 RAYS Up provides youth with community service and recreational opportunities to help them develop leadership skills and build positive ties to their local communities and neighborhoods.

 Interested in our community-based programs?
 Visit our referrals page and fill out a form to let us know.